vdespa/gitlab-ci-course-notes/docs/source/1-introduction.rst

 - there are two ways to run Gitlab
     - gitlab.com
-    - self-hosted on your own architecture
+    - self-hosted on your server infrastructure
 - gitlab.com
     - has a free package
     - 2000 pipeline minutes
     - easy to start and try it out
 - self-hosted
-    - has a free options as well (Community Edition)
+    - has a free option as well (Community Edition)
-    - you need to take care of running gitlab (installation, updates, infrastructure, backups, ...)
+    - you need to take care of running Gitlab (installation, updates, infrastructure, backups, ...)
     - have control over your data

 YOUR NOTES